SpringForAll/spring-cloud-digital-sign/README.md

       *******************************************

-### export a certificate file to folder
+### Export a certificate file to folder

-## attention
+## Attention

-For personal certificate , you must identify Personal before using it (like short message)
+For personal certificate, you must identify Personal before using it (like short message)